 7. Networking: Why the Best Streamers are Very Attractive and Funny all the Time

 8. Bots and Modding: How to get rid of all These Viewers

 9. Affiliate and Partner: We In It, Boys!

 10. Monetization: Money!

 11. Big Data: Be the Cambridge Analytica you Want to see in the World

-That’s it, that’s the end of the first in a series.
+In conclusion, that’s the end of the first in a how to stream series!
 For homework, start watching some more Twitch or even give a free trial of Twitch Prime a try!
 Throw that free sub you get out of it to someone who recently got affiliate or partnered and you feel really deserves it.

 After that, I’m probably going to have more up, but this will give everyone an idea where I’m heading!
 If you have any questions or comments or things you’d like to see in this series or in the final book, be sure to place a comment below!